aneesh-joshi/Similarity-Learning-Evaluation-Scripts/ReadMe.md

 # How to reproduce my benchmarks
-This document will explain the newly introduced files, how they are to be used and how to reproduce my benchmarks.
+This document will explain how to reproduce my benchmarks for some Similarity Learning models.

 But before all that, here are my benchmarks.
-This output was generated and saved as a .csv using the script `evaluate_models.py`:
+This output was generated and saved as a `.csv` using the script `evaluate_models.py`:

 Method | map | ndcg@1 | ndcg@3 | ndcg@5 | ndcg@10 | ndcg@20
 -- | -- | -- | -- | -- | -- | --